-- (a) Procedures.
-Normal operating procedures must be written and available to all radiation-producing device workers.
-An individual may not operate a radiation-producing device in a manner other than that specified in the procedures unless the individual has obtained written approval of the radiation safety officer. - (b) Bypassing. - (1) An individual may not bypass a safety device or interlock, and may not remove shielding, unless the individual has obtained approval of the radiation safety officer.
-The approval must be limited to a specified period of time. - (2) When a safety device or interlock has been bypassed, a readily discernible sign bearing the words "SAFETY DEVICE NOT WORKING," or words having a similar intent, must be placed on the radiation source housing and at the control switch. - (3) A record of a bypass of a safety device or interlock must be maintained.
-The record must contain the following information: - (i) The date the alteration was made. - (ii) The type of alteration. - (iii) The length of time the unit remained in the altered condition. - (iv) The post bypass survey. - (v) Other similar and useful information. - (4) A record of a bypass must be signed by the radiation safety officer, the individual who made the alteration and the individual who restored the unit to original condition. - (c) Control panel. - (1) The radiation-producing device may only be activated from a control panel. - (2) All indicators and controls that control the primary beam must be identifiable and discernible through the use of labels, symbols, software displays or equivalent methods. - (d) Interlocks. - (1) An interlock may not be used to de-activate the X-ray tube of a radiation-producing device, except in an emergency or during testing of the interlock system.
+(a) Procedures.
+Normal operating procedures shall be written and available to all radiationproducing device workers.
+An individual may not operate a radiation-producing device in a manner other than that specified in the normal operating procedures unless the individual has obtained written approval of the radiation safety officer.

+(b) Bypassing.

+(1) An individual may not bypass a safety device or interlock, and may not remove shielding, unless the individual has obtained approval of the radiation safety officer.
+The approval shall be limited to a specified period of time.

+(2) When a safety device or interlock has been bypassed, a conspicuous sign bearing the words "SAFETY DEVICE NOT WORKING," or words having a similar intent, shall be placed on the radiation source housing and at the control switch.

+(3) A record of a bypass of a safety device or interlock shall be maintained.
+The record must contain the following information:

+- (i) The date the bypass was made. - (ii) A detailed description of the bypass. - (iii) The length of time the unit remained in the altered condition. - (iv) The post bypass survey as noted in § 227a.15 (relating to surveys). - (v) Other relevant information for the bypass.

+(4) A record of a bypass shall be signed by the radiation safety officer, the individual who performed the bypass and the individual who restored the unit to its original condition.

+(c) Control panel.

+(1) The radiation-producing device may only be activated from a control panel.

+(2) All indicators and controls that control the primary beam must be identifiable and discernible through the use of labels, symbols, software displays or equivalent methods.

+(d) Interlocks.

+(1) An interlock may not be used to de-activate the X-ray tube of a radiation-producing device, except in an emergency or during testing of the interlock system.

-- (2) After an interlock is triggered, resetting the radiation-producing device to full operation must only be possible from a control panel. - (3) All interlocks must be of a fail-safe design. - (e) Multiple Sources.
+(2) After an interlock is triggered, resetting the radiation-producing device to full operation must only be possible from a control panel.

+(3) All interlocks must be of a fail-safe design.

+(e) Multiple Sources.
 If more than one X-ray tube assembly or focal spot can be operated sequentially or simultaneously from a control panel, visual indicators must identify which tube assembly or focal spot has been selected.
 The selectors must be identified as to their function.
 If a letter or number is used, a reference card or table explaining the code must be affixed to the control panel.